Case Study

 Watch the full PUMA site video:

-Introducing PUMA
+About PUMA

 Founded in 1948 in Herzogenaurach, Germany, PUMA has a long history in sports.
 As one of the world’s top sports brands, it is synonymous with speed.
 Named after the large cat, founder Rudolph Dassler wanted athletes wearing his gear to have the speed, agility, and smoothness of a puma.